NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-2019-5yrs Public Use Microdata Samples (PUMS).
+- \2019-5yrs Public Use Microdata Samples (PUMS).
 IPUMS USA, University of Minnesota, www.ipums.org.

 Assumption
 **********

-In ACS, Heating Fuel is reported for occupied units only.
+- \In ACS, Heating Fuel is reported for occupied units only.
 By excluding Vacancy Status as adependency, we assume vacant units share the same Heating Fuel distribution as occupied units.
 Where sample counts are less than 10, the State average distribution has been inserted.
 Prior to insertion, the following adjustments have been made to the state distribution so all rows have sample count > 10: 1.
-Where sample counts < 10 (which consists of Mobile Home and Single-Family Attached only), the Vintage ACS distribution is used instead of Vintage: [CT, DE, ID, MD, ME, MT, ND, NE, NH, NV, RI, SD, UT, VT, WY]; 2.
+Where sample counts < 10 (which consists of Mobile Home and Single-Family Attached only), the Vintage ACS distribution is used instead of Vintage: [CT, DE, ID, MD, ME, MT, ND, NE, NH, NV, RI, SD, UT, VT, WY]

+- \2.
 Remaining Mobile Homes < 10 are replaced by Single-Family Detached + Mobile Homes combined: [DE, RI, SD, VT, WY, and all DC].

 Arguments
 *********